Emmanuel-GO/Data-Cleaning-with-Python/README.md

 | DESCRIPTION | String, Product Description |
 | PRODUCTTYPEID | Float |
 | ProductLength |  Float |

+The dataset, **productdata.xlsx**, contains product-related information, including product IDs, titles, bullet points, descriptions,product types, and dimensions.
+This dataset was provided in Excel format and served as the primary source for the data cleaning process.
+It was provided by HNG Tech as part of the internship program, serving as a practical case study for applying data cleaning, standardization, and optimization techniques.

 **The Data Quality issues were probed**